icodeforlove/dimension-parser/README.md

 // or

 dimensionParser('171.5 x 141.5 x 141.5 cm (67.5 x 55¾ x 55 3/4 in.)', 'in'); // returns {width: "67.50", height: "55.75", length: "55.75"}

+// or you can test if a string contains dimensions

+dimensionParser.hasDimensions('foobar'); // returns false
 ```